Can I send SMS with non-registered Sender ID to Singapore Mobile Subscribers?

 On 31 January 2023, the Infocomm Media Development Authority ("IMDA") implemented the Full SMS Sender ID Registry Regime ("Full SSIR Regime").
 The SSIR was set up to enable organisations to protect their customers from receiving fraudulent SMS messages that spoof organisations' SMS Sender IDs.

 Under the Full SSIR Regime, organisations that wish to send SMS messages with alphanumeric Sender IDs to Singapore mobile subscribers must first register their Sender IDs with the SSIR.
 All nonregistered Sender IDs will be marked as "Likely-SCAM" for a transitionary period for 6 months.
-Thereafter, SMSes with non-registered Sender IDs may be blocked.
+This has been extended beyond August 1, 2023.
+During this extended period, all unregistered Sender IDs will be labeled as "Likely-SCAM" and will remain permissible until further notice from IMDA.

 If your company is currently sending SMS messages with alphanumeric Sender IDs to Singapore mobile subscribers, you may wish to register your Sender ID(s) early in order to avoid any disruption to your SMS communications with your customers.